GaryOcean428/Agent99/README.md

 - Calibration tool for optimizing model selection thresholds
 - Local model support using Ollama

+### Dev notes

+- memory_manager.py is a temporary solution so that focus can be placed on other project areas.

 ## Installation

 1. Clone the repository: